BlakeTrebelhorn/Dota2Learning/README.md

 ## Linear and Polynomial SVM
 After tweaking the `C` value of the linear kernel SVM, it trained a lot faster.
 It also got a bit more accurate - ~60% so far.
 I also tried a basic
 	polynomial kernel, which took about 5.1 hours to train.
 This one will need some tweaking to fix.
+## Polynomial Kernel, KNN, and Logistic Regression
+Wow.
+Polynomial takes a long time to run.
+I tried a few different `C` values today with it and pickled them.
+They got fairly good results, ~58%.
+I also
+	wanted to try Logistic Regression, as well as K Nearest Neighbor.
+I thought K Nearest Neighbor would do better because of the nature of the data, but it didn't do too well in testing.
+I think from this point forward I will be focusing in on the algorithms that did well and try to peak their performance.